-Massimo Dutti's new-in section is practically a one-stop-shop for boat shoes.
+The & Other Stories new-in section is practically a one-stop shop for boat shoes.
 My personal favourite?
-It's Oiled Leather Deck Shoes, which are still available in all sizes and look sun-beaten (in a good way).
+The Leather Boat Shoes, which are still available in all sizes, look sun-beaten (in a good way).
 But Sezane's Caroline Loafers, with a classic lace fastening and rubber outsole, are the smart take that's taken the influencer set by storm, entirely selling out in suede but, thankfully, still in stock in chocolate leather for £165.
-Martine Emilie Akersveen styled hers with top-to-toe brown, with the exception of a bright white sock.
-Alice Perrella, meanwhile, opted for white jeans (your dad would never).
+Martine Emilie Akersveen styled hers with top-to-toe brown, except for a bright white sock.

 Shop: The Best Boat Shoes